vidibus/vidibus-versioning/README.md

 ### Combined versioning

 `versioned` also takes options to tweak versioning behaviour.
-By calling `versioned :editing_time => 300` you set a timespan for the version to accept changes so all changes within 300 seconds will be treated as one version.
+By calling `versioned editing_time: 300` you set a timespan for the version to accept changes so all changes within 300 seconds will be treated as one version.
 That behaviour is especially useful if your model's UI allows changing attributes separately, like in-place editing.

 ### Migrating

-The basic methods for migrating a versioned object - an article in this case - are:
+The basic methods for migrating a versioned object – an article in this case – are:

 ```ruby
 article.migrate!(32) # migrates to version 32